Sometimes, conversations held at the Filipino dinner table can be one of the hardest to sit through.

 What is your advice to young people who are trying to change their parents’ minds about politics?

 Keep doing what you’re doing, as long as you still have the inner peace whenever you’re alone with your thoughts.
 I’ve long since quit trying to persuade my dad because it’s not good for my mental health.
-At the end of the day, we shouldn’t just waste our time convincing one person who’s obviously closed-minded.
+At the end of the day, we shouldn’t just waste our time convincing one person who’s obviously close-minded.
 We can at least turn to other people who are still open to accepting opposite arguments and aren’t defensive when facts are given to them.

 Angel, 21 years old